-The thought of leaving behind a partner behind to travel the world sucks, but every now and then, you have to make a choice.
+The thought of leaving a partner behind to travel the world sucks.
+But, every now and then, you have to make a choice.

-I’m going to be completely honest with you here, because I think that leaving a partner (or anyone you’re close to) to travel, is a very difficult thing to do and is, quite honestly, one of the reasons often used to justify not traveling.
+I’m going to be completely honest with you here.
+I think that leaving a partner, or anyone you’re close to, to travel is a very difficult thing to do.
+And is, quite honestly, one of the reasons often used to justify not traveling.

 How many women do you know, for example, that would love to do a safari across Africa, but couldn’t stand the thought of being away from their partner for a month?
 I’ve been on both sides.